marcioAlmada/yay/README.md

 This means that language features could be distributed as composer packages (as long as the macro based implementations can be expressed in pure PHP code, and the implementation is fast enough).

-> Not ready for real world usage yet :bomb:

 [Roadmap](https://github.com/marcioAlmada/yay/issues/3).

 ## Set Up